openbaton/docs/docs/autoscaling.md

 ## Installation from the source code

-The latest stable version AutoScaling System can be cloned from this [repository][autoscaling-repo] by executing the following command:
+The latest stable version AutoScaling Engine can be cloned from this [repository][autoscaling-repo] by executing the following command:

 ```bash
 git clone https://github.com/openbaton/autoscaling.git